 Trauma can destroy the trust relationship of the victim with themselves and the world.
 This creates an inordinate amount of stress on the mental, emotional and physical capacities of the victim whose coping behaviours and belief structures have been shattered by trauma.
 The victim no longer knows how to act or what to expect from the world in order to survive.
-Their unique living conditions and life histories make homeless people particularly vulnerable to traumatic events.
-This physical or psychological trauma may precede or follow the onset of homelessness
+Their unique living conditions and life histories make people experiencing homelessness particularly vulnerable to traumatic events.
+This physical or psychological trauma may precede or follow the onset of homelessness.

-Register for the Community Workspace on Homelessness to discuss Trauma and Victimization
+Register for the Community Workspace on Homelessness to discuss Trauma and Victimization.